Buttonbush (Cephalanthus occidentalis)

 Click on terms for botanical definitions.

-Buttonbush occurs naturally in wetlands and along stream and river edges.
-The flowers attract many bees, butterflies and moths; the seeds are eaten by ducks and other birds; and the foliage is browsed by deer.
+Buttonbush is a large, long-lived shrub that occurs naturally in wetlands and along stream and river edges.
+The flowers attract many bees, butterflies and moths.
+Its seeds are eaten by ducks and other birds, and the foliage is browsed by deer.

 Native range: Nearly throughout

 To see where natural populations of starry rosinweed have been vouchered, visit www.florida.plantatlas.usf.edu.

 Soil: Wet sandy, clay, loamy or mucky soils

 Garden tips: Because Buttonbush requires wet soil and its roots can withstand full submersion, it makes a great addition to pond and lake edges and wetland depressions.
 In shade, the foliage will be more open.
 Plants can be pruned to encourage denser foliage.
 Seeds can be gathered in late summer or early fall before the flowerheads dry out and will germinate without any treatment.

 Caution: The foliage is toxic to both humans and livestock.

 Plants are often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery on your area.